 As such, cognitive realism gives us purchase on one of the central questions for cognitive literary science, which is how texts, minds, and beliefs about minds interact.

 Many of my Kafka papers expand on the concept in directions relating to vision, the visual imagination, and emotion.
 You can see more details on my Publications page.
-I’ve used cognitive realism as the methodological foundation for investigating other authors and cognitive faculties, including memory in Flaubert and Proust:
+I’ve used cognitive realism as the methodological foundation for investigating other authors and cognitive faculties, including memory in Flaubert (as above) and Proust:

 Troscianko, E.T.
 (2012).
 The cognitive realism of memory in Flaubert’s Madame Bovary.
 Modern Language Review, 107, 772-795.